Welcome to the Tame Valley Wetlands – the first and only Nature Improvement Area (NIA) to be designated in Warwickshire, Coventry and Solihull.

 Due to the area’s existing value and the potential to further improve this through wetland restoration and creation, the landscape is recognised as a Nature Improvement Area (NIA), a key place for large area conservation and partnership working, and part of a ‘Living Landscape’.

 The canal network with its many interesting bridges and tunnels, the pill boxes that still stand defiantly as a reminder of the Second World War, and the many fascinating historic buildings that grace the landscape, provide substantial built heritage interest along the Tame Valley.

-You can learn more about the wildlife and sites that can be found in the Tame Valley Wetlands by downloading the leaflet to the top right of this page.
+You can learn more about the wildlife and sites that can be found in the Tame Valley Wetlands NIA by downloading the leaflet and documents to the top right of this page.

 Alternatively, for a whistle-stop tour of the Tame Valley Wetlands NIA, fasten your seat belts and watch our film below!